 This fellowship provides a unique opportunity to combine research, theory, and practice.
-It is available to current second-year, third-year, and fourth-year (BA/BFA only) students at Eugene Lang College with a strong academic record in the social sciences.
+It is available to current second-year, third-year, and fourth-year (BA/BFA only) students at Lang with a strong academic record in the social sciences.
 The fellowship

 The fellowship has three components: